kevando/dufinition/README.md

 just got listview to show.
 I think it depends on the component state, not the app state. http://marconijr.com/post/react-native-and-redux/
 I should ask the discord group

+### updating the app icon
+create images in  the 4 different sizes (29,57,80,120) copy images to Supporting Files in the project navigator